 Watching a friend or loved one struggle with addiction is extremely difficult.
 It can be especially hard for parents.
-Compelled by the innate desire to protect their children from harm, most parents jump into action, doing whatever they can to make the addiction “go away.”
+Compelled by the innate desire to protect their children from harm, most parents do whatever they can to make the addiction “go away.”

 In its simplest form, involuntary treatment means forcing someone to go to rehab against their will.
 Because of the compulsory nature of the order, it’s been difficult for legislators to decide whether or not this kind of action can and should be considered legal.
-But that hasn’t stopped anxious parents from calling treatment facilities and local, state and federal agencies asking if they can force their child to go to rehab.
+But that hasn’t stopped anxious parents from calling treatment facilities and local, state, and federal agencies asking if they can force their child to go to rehab.

 In response to this outcry, the advocacy group National Alliance for Model State Drug Laws (NAMSDL) helped pass laws in 37 of 50 states, as well as the District of Columbia, making it legal for parents and friends to involuntary commit a loved one into alcohol or drug rehab treatment facilities.

 While this legislation might feel like a relief for many parents, there are specific requirements they must meet before taking this action.
 They are:

 - First, parents or friends must prove that their loved one is, in fact, addicted to drugs or alcohol.
 Generally, this also includes evidence that the loved one has threatened, attempted, or inflicted actual harm on themselves or others or proof that they will harm others.
 Courts often accept proof that drugs debilitate the person and that they can’t provide for their basic needs.

 - After this proof is received, the court schedules a hearing.
 As a result of due process, individuals that are in the process of being committed against their will do have the right to attorney representation.
 The court or a third-party agency can appoint legal representation if they don’t have an attorney.